madlabsinc/teachcode/README.md

 -   `teachcode` expects you to have a GitHub account.
 Make sure that you create one if you don't have one.
 [Learn more - Github Signup](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account)
 -   Navigate to the directory of your choice and type in `teachcode init`.
 -   Choose your track.
-Currently we provide two tracks, Python and Javascript
+Currently, we provide two tracks, Python and Javascript
 -   Enter your name.
 We ask for your name mainly for greeting purpose.
--   Enter your Github username.
+-   Enter your GitHub username.
--   Enter your Github personal token with repo access.
-[Learn more - Github Personal Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+-   Enter your GitHub personal token with repo access.
+[Learn more - GitHub Personal Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 -   Now type in `cd teachcode-solutions`.
 -   Type in `teachcode fetchtask`.
 -   Hurray :tada: you've got your first task.
--   Type in your solution for the task in the file `task1.py` using any code editor of your choice.
+-   Type in your solution for the task in the file `task1.py` (opted learning track) using any code editor of choice.
 We recommend using [VS Code](https://code.visualstudio.com/)
 -   Now type in `teachcode submit` to submit your solution.
 -   Enter your Git credentials when prompted.
 [Learn more - Git Credentials](https://docs.github.com/en/github/getting-started-with-github/getting-started-with-git)
 -   Fetch the next task with `teachcode fetchtask`.